StimulCross/donation-alerts/packages/api/README.md

 -   [centrifugo](https://stimulcross.github.io/donation-alerts/classes/api.DonationAlertsCentrifugoApi.html)
 -   [merchandises](https://stimulcross.github.io/donation-alerts/classes/api.DonationAlertsMerchandiseApi.html)

+> [!NOTE]
-> **Note:** The user must be registered in the auth provider instance you provided in the [ApiConfig](https://stimulcross.github.io/donation-alerts/interfaces/api.ApiConfig.html).
-Otherwise, the library won't be able to obtain the user access token to perform request and will throw [UnregisteredUserError](https://stimulcross.github.io/donation-alerts/classes/auth.UnregisteredUserError.html).
+> The user must be registered in the authentication provider instance you passed to the [ApiConfig](https://stimulcross.github.io/donation-alerts/interfaces/api.ApiConfig.html) object.
+Otherwise, the library won't be able to obtain the user's access token to perform a request and will throw [UnregisteredUserError](https://stimulcross.github.io/donation-alerts/classes/auth.UnregisteredUserError.html).

 ---